We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission. Here’s our process.

 The sign-up process

-Unlike other meal delivery services, Sprinly does not offer specific menus to choose from or options for various numbers of servings per meal.
+Unlike other meal delivery services, Sprinly doesn’t offer different dietary menus or options for various numbers of servings per meal.
 Instead, the plans include 6, 12, or 18 single-serving meals per week.

 All Sprinly meals are vegan, gluten-free, and free of refined sugars and added preservatives.
-All items are also fully prepared and ready to heat and enjoy.
+They come fully prepared and ready to heat, If applicable, and enjoy.

 All Sprinly meals are vegan and free of refined sugars and artificial preservatives, and most of the ingredients are certified organic.